FACTBOX-Key dates on Trump's overlapping legal and political calendars | Politics

 Former U.S. President Donald Trump faces a tangled calendar in the year ahead as he seeks the 2024 Republican nomination while trying to fend off four criminal and three civil trials, some related to his attempts to overturn his 2020 loss.
 Here are key dates in Trump's legal and political schedule:

 SEPT.
-27, 2023 Second debate for Republican candidates.
-Trump has said he will not participate.
+27, 2023 Second debate for Republican candidates, with at least six expected to participate.
+Trump has said he will not attend.

 FEB.
 8, 2024 Nevada Republican presidential caucuses.